Social Media? Check! Domain Name? Check! Website Hosting? Check! Now what????

 If I were you, I would get into the habit of taking fun selfies with all your clients.
 Post those images to social media, but also include some on your About Page.
 What a great way to convince people that you are actually fun to work with.

 Next on the list of must have pages is the Contact Page.
 There is no need to get fancy here – keep it simple stupid.
 You should have three ways for people to contact you on a simple form.
 Don’t make people tell you their life story to ask you for information.
 Remember, if they fill out the form you are going to CALL them on the phone and have a real conversation with them.
 So all you need is their name, city or town, phone number, email address and a message box.
-Your contact page should also give people the option to email you directly and to call you.
+The contact page on your photography website should also give people the option to email you directly and to call you.
 If you are photographing teenagers – in other words high school senior portraits – you should use a mobile number and tell them that they are welcome to text as well.
 The idea with these options is to eliminate barriers and make it easy for people to communicate in whichever way they are most comfortable.

 That’s all you NEED!

 All too often these two pages become negatives instead of positives.
 You don’t need to tell people that you require a deposit before they have even talked to you about hiring you.
 You don’t need to tell people what they can and can’t do with their photos when they are still browsing, so leave it out of your marketing.
-Remember the website is an introduction, a brochure.
+Remember your photograpy website is an introduction, a brochure.
 We all hate fine print so don’t do it.

 What about prices?

 Prices are another really bad idea.
-By posting your prices on your website you are allowing people to make a buying decision without ever actually speaking to or interacting with you.
+By posting your prices on your photography website, you are allowing people to make a buying decision without ever actually speaking to or interacting with you.
 That is a horrible plan.
 Remember, people aren’t hiring your photos, they are hiring YOU.
 Don’t let a website do the talking and DON’T give people so much information that they don’t need to contact you.

 Now that I told you not to post a Services or FAQ or especially a Prices page, understand that there is one exception to the rule.
 Be sure to check the competition in the area that you are going to service.
 I am referring to the best high-end shooters, not the bottom feeders.
-If there are five other wedding photographers in your town and they ALL post their prices, then unfortunately it is a good idea to have a Prices Page.
+If there are five other wedding photographers in your town and they ALL post their prices on their photography websites, then unfortunately it is a good idea to have a Prices Page.
 BUT… don’t post your actual prices… post your starting prices and encourage people to contact you for more information.

 The same goes for Services and FAQs.
 Don’t create long heavily worded pages.
 Make a page with some basic info and encourage people to contact you to learn more.